curl/curl/docs/libcurl/curl_url_set.md

 When successfully setting a new URL, relative or absolute, the handle contents is replaced with the components of the newly set URL.

 Pass a pointer to a null-terminated string to the *url* parameter.
 The string must point to a correctly formatted "RFC 3986+" URL or be a NULL pointer.
+The URL parser only understands and parses the subset of URLS that are "hierarchical" and therefore contain a :// separator - not the ones that are normally specified with only a colon separator.

-By default, this API only accepts setting URLs using schemes for protocols that are supported built-in.
+By default this API only parses URLs using schemes for protocols that are supported built-in.
 To make libcurl parse URLs generically even for schemes it does not know about, the **CURLU_NON_SUPPORT_SCHEME** flags bit must be set.
 Otherwise, this function returns *CURLUE_UNSUPPORTED_SCHEME* for URL schemes it does not recognize.

 Unless *CURLU_NO_AUTHORITY* is set, a blank hostname is not allowed in the URL.